raspberrypi/documentation/usage/minecraft/README.md

 cd ~/mcpi/api/python
 ```

-Now open the Python interpreter by typing `python` and hitting Enter.
-With the Python interpreter loaded, start by importing the Minecraft library; this lives in the `mcpi/api/python/` directory which is why you must navigate here to access it.
+Now open the Python interpreter by typing `python` and pressing Enter.
+With the Python interpreter loaded, start by importing the Minecraft library.
+This is located in the `mcpi/api/python/` directory, which is why you must navigate here to access it.

 You can either type commands in Python's interactive mode, or create a file with a list of commands, then execute the file at will.
 See more about [using Python](../python/README.md).